CiroArtigot/aixeenaseotemplate/README.md

 5.- Important notes
 ---------------------------
+* Using a template without using Bootstrap 3 implies to work with overrides, the Joomla Core component and module views will require to be modifiqued.
+* The same note if you are not going to use jQuery for example.
 * This extension is on beta mode, so if you are going to use it on production sites remember that is GNU licensed and no there is no warranty.
 * This template is thinked for developers.